-Devota Nuwe is a lawyer who currently works with HIAS Refugee Trust of Kenya (Uganda office).
-In this position, Devota manages the operations and acts as the focal person for HIAS in Uganda.
-She has also worked with the UN High Commissioner for Refugees and the Office of the UN High Commissioner for Human Rights on forced migration issues.
+Devota Nuwe is head of programs with the Refugee Law Project at the School of Law, Makerere University in Kampala, Uganda.
+She has also worked with HIAS, the UN High Commissioner for Refugees and the Office of the UN High Commissioner for Human Rights on forced migration issues.
 Devota received a Bachelor of Law degree from Makerere University, Uganda, and a master’s degree in criminal justice from the University of Kent, England.

 Senator Ratna Omidvar is an internationally recognized voice on migration, diversity and inclusion.
 In April 2016, she was appointed to the Senate of Canada as an independent senator representing Ontario, and she also serves as co-chair of the Global Future Council on migration hosted by the World Economic Forum.
 Senator Omidvar is a Member of the Order of Canada and a recipient of the Cross of the Order of Merit from Germany.
 She continues to work on issues of inequality and immigration in Canada.